gbmhunter/blog/content/posts/2020/11-30-november-2020-updates/_index.md

 * Started a new page (in notes form) on {{% link text="Voltage References" src="/electronics/components/power-regulators/voltage-references" %}}.

 * Added information about the _Vlpp_ open source library to the {{% link text="C++ Callbacks page" src="/programming/languages/c-plus-plus/callbacks" %}}.

+* Added a new page (just in notes form) on the {{% link text="I3C Communication Protocol" src="/electronics/communication-protocols/i3c-communication-protocol" %}}